logical-mechanism/Collateral-Provider/README.md

 Please reference a guide to set up a server to serve the Django app.
 A sample environment file is provided.

+### How do I use it?

+A collateral UTxO is required when building a smart contract transaction on Cardano.
+Typically, the wallet creating the transaction provides the collateral UTxO.
+Users will be able to use one of the collateral UTxOs from the known hosts inside of transactions.
+It is as simple as including a signer requirement for the collateral public key hash and the UTxO information inside the transaction.

+### Why should I use it?

+There are situations where providing collateral is a security and privacy concern.
+This API allows many users to use the same collateral while maintaining a certain level of anonymity.
+Other than privacy, it also provides a method for new users to have collateral without forcing the user to set one up in their wallet.

 ### Example Use

 Change preprod to mainnet or whichever network is available at the url you are using.